dsietz/test-data-generation/README.md

 **SOLUTION**
 </br>
- By analyzing a sample data set (e.g.: 2016 Census of top 200 male first names), we are able to create an algorithm (profile) based on that data sample.
+ By analyzing a sample data set (e.g.: 2016 Census of top 200 male first names), we are able to create an algorithm based on that data sample.
  This algorithm can be easily stored (as a data file) and used to generate "realistic" test data as desired.

 ---